-Keeping a flock of backyard chickens in Australia is a truly rewarding job.
+Keeping a flock of backyard chickens in Australia is a truly rewarding experience.
 You get fresh eggs, fantastic garden helpers, and plenty of feathered personalities.
 But when you walk into the feed store, the choice can be overwhelming.
 You’re faced with different brands, colourful bags, and terms like “pellet,” “crumble,” and “mash.”
 You just want the best for your chooks, but it’s hard to know where to start.
-Many new owners aren’t sure about the easiest chicken breed for beginners or the common mistakes first-time chicken keepers make (hint: feed is a big one!).
-You’ve probably seen the big names: Barastoc, Laucke Mills, and Red Hen.
-Which one is right for your flock?

 Understanding Australian Poultry Feed Requirements